kirillzhosul/gofra/docs/tutorial/control-flow.md

 end

 var xs = [5, 6, 7];
-for i in 0..xs do // iterate up to size of xs
+for i in 0..xs do // iterate up to size of xs (index iterator)
     // i will be [0, 1, 2]
 end
+for x in xs do // iterate iterables
+    // x will be [*5, *6, *7]

+    // Iterates over pointer as does not have iterator in simple form - shifts array pointer end
 ```